mariyadavydova/workflow-health-widget/README.md

 # Workflow Health

-This YouTrack widget which shows project admin if there are errors in workflows connected to accessible projects.
+This YouTrack widget which shows project administrators if there are configuration errors in workflows attached to their projects.

 # Developing